janbodnar/Python-Skolenie/modules.md

 often create a testing suite to test the module.
 Only if the module is executed as a script,
 the `__name__` attribute equals to `'__main__'`.

-We will demonstrate this on a fibonacci module.
+We demonstrate this on a `fibonacci` module.
 Fibonacci numbers is a sequence of numbers,
 where each is the sum of its two immediate predecessors.

 ```python